eneisen-ibm/copilot-workshop-labs/lab_2/README.md

 This lab builds upon Lab 1 and focuses on advanced GitHub Copilot features including debugging, pull request workflows, and agent mode.
 You'll debug analysis functions, implement alarm systems, and practice collaborative development with AI assistance.

 ## Setup Instructions
+- Find the code for the coding challengde in the `challenge` folder.
+- Finde the solution to the coding challende in the `solution` folder.

 ### Prerequisites
 - Completed Lab 1 with working glucose monitoring system